ddev/ddev/docs/content/users/basics/faq.md

 : Apache runs in the web container, but when you use the `https://*.ddev.site` URL, it goes through `ddev-router`, which is an nginx reverse proxy, and that’s why you see the nginx headers even though your web container’s using Apache.
 Read more in [this Stack Overflow answer](https://stackoverflow.com/a/52780601/215713).

 Why does `ddev start` fail with “error while mounting volume, Permission denied”?
 : This almost always means NFS is enabled in your project, but NFS isn’t working on your machine.
 Start by completely turning NFS off for your projects with `ddev config --nfs-mount-enabled=false && ddev config global --nfs-mount-enabled=false`.
 Then later, [get NFS working](../install/performance.md#using-nfs-to-mount-the-project-into-the-web-container).
 NFS can be a big performance help on macOS and traditional Windows, and not needed on Linux or Windows WSL2.
+Most people on macOS and Windows use Mutagen instead of NFS because of its vastly improved performance, so instead of trying to fix this you can disable NFS and enable Mutagen by running `ddev config --nfs-mount-enabled=false --mutagen-enabled`.

 How can I update/upgrade DDEV?
 : DDEV is easiest to think of as a single binary, and it can be installed many ways, so can be upgraded many ways depending on your operating system and environment.
 Since upgrading is basically the same as installing, you can follow [DDEV Installation](../install/ddev-installation.md) to upgrade as well.